Free Cafe For Authors and Avid Readers

 If you have ever felt left out, ostracized especially in your youth, this story will strike accord in your heart.
 When all is said and done, this is a coming of age memoir as a young man finds he can be part of something spectacular and cultivate lifetime friendships.

-I purchased and reviewed this book from a Kindle format.
+I purchased and reviewed this book from Kindle.
 This review was completed on December 3, 2015.